keyurkansara/mevn-stack/README.md

 # MEVN Stack

-This is a boilerplate to start with MEVN stack using MongoDB 5,ExpressJS, VueJS 2 and NodeJS.
+This is a boilerplate to start with MEVN stack using MongoDB (Mongoose 6), ExpressJS, VueJS 2 and NodeJS.

 ## Installation